ConnectionMaster/web.eyeo.com/pages/jobs/it-system-administrator.md

 - Professional experience in audio / video post-production editing
 - Knowledge about room acoustics and how they impact conference rooms

-If this looks / sounds / feels like you, please get in contact with your CV/resume, a short summary of why you’re applying, your earliest possible start date and your salary expectations.

-<small>eyeo is an equal opportunity employer, and encourages people of all genders, ethnicity, national origins, orientations, etc., to apply.</small>

 <? include jobs/footer ?>